alvin-odins/EnlightenHome/README.md

 # EnlightenHome
 estate-management-

+Tech Stack
+ HTML 5
+ CSS 3
+ jsp, jdbc, servlet technology
+ MVC architecture

-Developed using jdbc, jsp, and servlet technology the MVC arch is partially-utilised still work in progress and will welcome all your reviews and suggestions
+still work in progress and will welcome all your reviews and suggestions